vmware-archive/gpdb-broker/gpdb-broker/README.md

   cf enable-service-access gpdb
-  Enabling access to all plans of service SqlServer for all orgs as admin...
+  Enabling access to all plans of service GPDB for all orgs as admin...

   cf marketplace